erizov/Professor/semester_9/lecture_59_distributed_systems_advanced/crdt/README.md

 ❌ **WRONG**: "Crdt is too complex to understand"
 ✓ **CORRECT**: Crdt can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in various advanced frameworks and technologies.
+## Examples of ImplRealizationis altechniqueattern is implemented in various advanced frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*